About

 Natalie Dreyfoos, DNP

-Clinic Founder & Owner, Psychiatric Nurse Practitioner
+Clinic Founder & Owner

 I earned my Doctor of Nursing Practice from Seattle University, where I was recognized as a Jonas Scholar for my commitment to advancing psychiatric nursing and strengthening collaboration between psychiatry and primary care.
-This training continues to inform my emphasis on thoughtful diagnosis, shared decision-making, and whole-person care.
+My training continues to inform my emphasis on thoughtful diagnosis, shared decision-making, and whole-person care.

-My advanced practice career began in child and adolescent psychiatry, where I provided comprehensive evaluations, medication management, and family-centered support in private practice.
+My advanced practice career began in child and adolescent psychiatry, where I provided comprehensive psychiatric evaluations, medication management, and family-centered support in private practice.
 I later transitioned into psycho-oncology at Fred Hutch Cancer Center, serving as a consult-liaison psychiatric nurse practitioner for patients and families across the cancer continuum.
 This work deepened my commitment to supporting individuals navigating complex medical experiences alongside mental health concerns—a focus that remains central to my practice today.

 I value open communication and invite questions throughout the treatment process.
 My goal is for you to feel informed, respected, and empowered as we work together toward healing, meaning, and growth.